This article has been updated to reflect the changes in the 2022-2026 DP Code of Points.

 Don’t forget that a key component of the vault is not scored: the run.
 Without a great run, the vault will never achieve its full potential.
 See The Essential Guide to a Great Vault Run for more details on how to get your run up to speed!

-A great Level 9 vault is big and powerful.
-It should have great height and distance from the table, and good body position throughout.
+A great Level 10 vault is big and powerful.
+It should have great height and distance from the table, and demonstrate a clear body position throughout.
 Flipping vaults should open up and land with good posture.
 Twisting vaults should show a crisp, clean twist that makes it all the way around.
-All vaults need a strong run to get them started, and they should finish with a nice landing.
+All vaults need a strong run to get them started, and they should finish with a controlled landing.

 USA Gymnastics Code of Points, 2022-2026.